SWC-OSG-Workshop/2014-12-15-UChicago/novice/DHTC/05-Stash.md

 <h2>Transferring files to and from Stash using SCP </h2>

-We can transfer files to Stash using scp.
-First, let's look at transferring files using scp.
-Scp is a counterpart to ssh that allows for secure, encrypted file transfers between systems using your ssh credentials.
+We can transfer files to Stash using `scp`.
+First, let's look at transferring files using `scp`.  `Scp` is a counterpart to ssh that allows for secure, encrypted file transfers between systems using your ssh credentials.

-To transfer a file from Stash using scp, you'll need to run scp with the source and destination.
+To transfer a file from Stash using `scp`, you'll need to run `scp` with the source and destination.
 Files on remote systems are indicated using user@machine:/path/to/file .
 Let's copy the file we just created from Stash to our local system: